'Trouble in Paradise': GOP Plan to Reopen DHS Is Looking a Little Shaky

 AP Photo/Hassan Ammar

-It’s domination—the perfect word to describe the US Women’s hockey team at the 2026 Winter Olympics in Milan.
+It’s domination—that's the perfect word to describe the US Women’s hockey team at the 2026 Winter Olympics in Milan.
 They outscored opponents 33-2 throughout the tournament, recorded their first shutout against Canada with a 5-0 victory, and secured the gold medal.
 In yesterday’s final against their rival to the North, Team USA delivered a victorious performance.

 Advertisement